OpenTreeOfLife/reference-taxonomy/registry/README.md

 ### Resolution and assignment

-The purpose of the registry is to assign ids to nodes in trees (including taxonomies) so that those nodes can be annotated, used in URLs, and otherwise referenced.  ("Compatible" is defined below.)
+The purpose of the registry is to assign ids to compatible nodes in trees (including taxonomies) so that those nodes can be annotated, used in URLs, and otherwise referenced.

-Ideally, for a given tree, we would have an injective mapping from nodes to their assigned registrations.
-Such a mapping could be used to select a registration id when annotating a node, and (in the inverse direction) to resolve a registration id to the node again when an annotation using that id is encountered.
-When consulting a different tree (such as a successor version of a taxonomy), the registration id might resolve to a node in that tree that is equivalent in some sense to the node in the original tree.
+Ideally, for a given tree, we would have a way to assign registrations (or their ids) to compatible nodes in the tree, with no registration assigned to two different nodes.
+The assignment map would be used when annotating a node, and a resolution map (in the opposite direction) would resolve a registration id assigned to a node back to the node again when an annotation using that id is encountered.
+When applying an annotation to a tree different from the one against which it was created (such as a successor version of a taxonomy), there might be a node in second tree compatible with the registration id, in which case we can take both nodes (the one in the firstree, and the one in the second) to stand for the same clade.

-An injective mapping from nodes to registrations is not always possible.
-For example, the registry may contain no registrations compatible with a given node, or there may be ambiguity, i.e. no unique "best" registration for a node or unique "best" node for a registration.
+An injective mapping from nodes to compatible registrations is not always possible.
+For example, the registry may contain no registrations compatible with a given node, or there may be ambiguity, i.e. no unique compatible node for a registration.
 Usually (always?
 I don't know) it is possible, however, to obtain an injective mapping by extending the registry with new registrations for nodes that do not map or map ambiguously.
+Ordinarily, when assigning registrations to nodes, the registry will have been extended in this way.

 ### Operations on registries